 Effective January 1, 2006, we adopted SFAS No. 123(R), Share-Based Payment, using the fair value method, which requires a public entity to measure the cost of employee services received in exchange for an award of equity instruments based on the grant-date fair value of the award.
-Our financial statements as of and for the three and six months ended June 30, 2006 and 2007 reflect the impact of SFAS No. 123(R).
+Our financial statements as of and for the three and nine months ended September 30, 2006 and 2007 reflect the impact of SFAS No. 123(R).
 We chose the "straight-line" attribution method for allocating compensation costs and recognized the fair value of each stock option on a straight-line basis over the requisite service period of the last separately vesting portion of each award.
+Expected volatility was calculated based on a blended weighted average of historical information of our stock and the weighted average of historical information of similar public entities for which historical information was available.
+The average expected life was determined using the SEC shortcut approach as described in Staff Accounting Bulletin, Disclosure about Fair Value of Financial Instruments, which is the mid-point between the vesting date and the end of the contractual term.
+The risk-free interest rate is based on U.S. Treasury, zero-coupon issues with a remaining term equal to the expected life assumed at the date of grant.

-We account for equity instruments issued to nonemployees in accordance with the provisions of Emerging Issues Task Force No. 96-18, Accounting for Equity Instruments That Are Issued to Other Than Employees for Acquiring, or in Conjunction with Selling, Goods or Services.
+We account for equity instruments issued to non-employees in accordance with the provisions of Emerging Issues Task Force No. 96-18, Accounting for Equity Instruments That Are Issued to Other Than Employees for Acquiring, or in Conjunction with Selling, Goods or Services.
 The equity instruments, consisting of stock options, are valued using the Black-Scholes-Merton valuation model.
 The measurement of stock-based compensation is subject to periodic adjustments as the underlying equity instruments vest.